lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 and fragmentation functionality, suitable for the Low Power Wide Area Networks (LPWAN) networks described in {{RFC8376}}.

 In a Narrowband Internet of Things (NB-IoT) network, header compression efficiently brings Internet connectivity to the Device - User Equipment (Dev-UE).
-This document describes the SCHC parameters used to performs the static context header compression over the NB-IoT wireless access.
+This document describes the SCHC parameters used to support the static context header compression and fragmentation over the NB-IoT wireless access.
-This document assumes functionality for NB-IoT of 3GPP release 15.
+This document assumes functionality for NB-IoT of 3GPP release 15 [3GPPR15].
 Otherwise, the text explicitly mentions other versions' functionality.

 # Terminology

-This document will follow the terms defined in {{RFC8724}}, in {{RFC8376}}, and the TGPP23720.
+This document will follow the terms defined in {{RFC8724}}, in {{RFC8376}}, and the [TGPP23720].

 * CIoT.
-Cellular IoT
+Cellular IoT.
 * NGW-C-SGN.
-Network Gateway - CIoT Serving Gateway Node
+Network Gateway - CIoT Serving Gateway Node.
 * Dev-UE.
-Device - User Equipment
+Device - User Equipment.
 * RGW-eNB.
-Radio Gateway - Node B. Base Station that controls the UE
+Radio Gateway - Node B. Base Station that controls the UE.
 * EPC.
 Evolved Packet Connectivity.
 Core network of 3GPP LTE systems.
 * EUTRAN.
 Evolved Universal Terrestrial Radio Access Network.
-Radio network of LTE based systems.
+Radio access network of LTE-based systems.
 * NGW-MME.
 Network Gateway - Mobility Management Entity.
 An entity in charge of handling mobility of the Dev-UE.
 * NB-IoT.
 Narrowband IoT.
-Referring to 3GPP LPWAN technology based in LTE architecture but with additional optimization for IoT and using a Narrowband spectrum frequency.
+A 3GPP LPWAN technology based on the LTE architecture but with additional optimization for IoT and using a Narrowband spectrum frequency.
 * NGW-SGW.
 Network Gateway - Serving Gateway.
-Routes and forwards the user data packets through the access network
+It routes and forwards the user data packets through the access network.
 * HSS.
 Home Subscriber Server.
-It is a database that performs mobility management
+It is a database that performs mobility management.
 * NGW-PGW.
 Network Gateway - Packet Data Node Gateway.
-An interface between the internal with the external network
+An interface between the internal with the external network.
 * PDU.
 Protocol Data Unit.
-Data packets including headers that are transmitted between entities through a protocol.
+A data packet including headers that are transmitted between entities through a protocol.
 * SDU.
 Service Data Unit.
-Data packets (PDUs) from higher layers protocols used by lower layer protocols as a payload of their own PDUs that has not yet been encapsulated.
+A data packet (PDU) from higher layer protocols used by lower layer protocols as a payload of their own PDUs.
 * IWK-SCEF.
 InterWorking Service Capabilities Exposure Function.
-Used in roaming scenarios and serves for interconnection with the SCEF of the Home PLMN and is located in the Visited PLMN
+It is used in roaming scenarios, it is located in the Visited PLMN and serves for interconnection with the SCEF of the Home PLMN.
 * NGW-SCEF.
 Network Gateway - Service Capability Exposure Function.
 EPC node for exposure of 3GPP network service capabilities to 3rd party applications.

 # Architecture

+The Narrowband Internet of Things (NB-IoT) architecture has a complex structure.
+It relies on different NGWs from different providers and can send data via different paths, each path with different characteristics in terms of bandwidths, acknowledgments, and layer two reliability and segmentation.

+{{Figure-Archi}} shows this architecture, where the Network Gateway Cellular Internet of Things Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
+For example, a Dev-UE using the path formed by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a limited bandwidth transmission from few bytes/s to one thousand bytes/s only.

+Another node introduced in the NB-IoT architecture is the Network Gateway Service Capability Exposure Function (NGW-SCEF), which securely exposes service and network capabilities to entities external to the network operator.
+OMA and OneM2M define the northbound APIS [TGPP33203].
+In this case, the path is small for data transmission.
+The main functions of the NGW-SCEF are: Connectivity path and Device Monitoring.

 ~~~~~~